axibase/atsd/rule-engine/notifications/README.md

 The rule engine ignores alerts initiated for disabled webhooks.

-To disable sending alerts from any rule through the selected webhook, set its status to 'Disabled' on the **Alerts > Outgoing Webhooks** page.
+To disable sending alerts from any rule through the selected webhook, set its status to **Disabled** on the **Alerts > Outgoing Webhooks** page.

 ### Notification Logs

-Notification results are recorded in the database as messages and can be viewed under the `notification` type on the Message Search page.
+Notification results are recorded in the database as messages and can be viewed under the `notification` type on the **Message Search** page.

 ```elm
 /messages?search=1&search=&type=notification&interval.intervalCount=1&interval.intervalUnit=WEEK